flutter/website/src/get-started/flutter-for/ios-devs.md

 }
 ```

-The widget used in `home` might begin with the `Scaffold` class
+The widget used in `home` might begin with the `Scaffold` class.
-that accepts a widget as its body:
+`Scaffold` implements a basic layout structure for an app.

 <nav class="navbar bg-primary">
  <ul class="navbar-nav navbar-code ml-auto">